ori-orion/orion_manipulation/README.md

 - [x] Modify manipulation package to use orion_actions for the actions and messages
 - [x] Fix collision map not generating in pick up action
 - [x] Test new pick up object action on AR bottle
+- [x] Added service to segment an opject given the rough location of it
 - [ ] Test give object server
 - [ ] Create launch file to launch all manipulation server nodes
 - [ ] Check the axis conventention for image tf frames